How To Manage IBS in Children with Success

 The child is also happy because they are feeling more comfortable about the foods they can eat.

-And they’re able to eat some of the foods that they were unable to eat before or they can eat it in the quantity that’s not going to give them the symptoms of diarrhoea or constipation.
+And they’re able to eat some of the foods that they were unable to eat before or they can eat it in a quantity that’s not going to give them the symptoms of diarrhoea or constipation.

 They know if they’re going to have an apple, how much they can have.
 Or if they’re going to have a peach, which is high in FODMAPs, they know “I can only have half a peach, and then I’m not going to have any symptoms.”